Skip to main content

 Membership dues

 Monthly dues from club members.
-Predictable, recurring, and the base the whole league compounds on.
+The predictable base the whole league compounds on.

 Tickets & sponsors

-Ticketed championships and tournaments, with local-to-national brands sponsoring the rooms where status is on the line.
+Ticketed championships, with local-to-national brands sponsoring the rooms where status is on the line.

 Training & media